 The medical field suggests that people with diverticulitis avoid eating seeds, nuts, and corn.

-I hope this All About Diverticulosis and Diverticulitis has been insightful.
+I hope this All About Diverticulosis and Diverticulitis is insightful.

 You can find shortcuts to living with a chronic illness on the HypoGal Blog.